Work Hard, Play Hard

 Working at Camp Denali is the ultimate seasonal adventure job.
 Being a staff member is not the same as being a guest, but it brings you to the same destination without the price tag.
 As a staff member, you will have the opportunity to settle in and make Denali National Park your summer home for four months of the year.
 Outside of work, staff cultivate a tight-knit community and fill their free time exploring and adventuring in Alaska’s wilderness.

-We say that working at Camp Denali is not a vacation, but there is ample time for fun and play.
+Working at Camp Denali is not a vacation, but there is ample time for fun and play.
 Providing active learning experiences is central to Camp Denali’s mission, and that extends to staff.
 Our owners, Simon and Jenna Hamm, encourage and facilitate outdoor recreational opportunities for everyone.
 As outdoor enthusiasts themselves, they know that having access to exploring Denali National Park enhances the staff experience.
 Staff are welcome to participate in guest activities–naturalist-led hikes, evening programs presented by our Special Emphasis Series speakers, and joining guests for breakfast or dinner.
 Staff are also able to use the gear and equipment we maintain for guests, including canoes on Wonder Lake, bikes, fishing gear, trekking poles, and more.

 At Camp Denali, the typical weekly schedule includes five full-days of work and two days off.
 Most staff use their days off as follows:

-• One day for relaxing–stay on campus and rest, do laundry, communicate with friends and family, research jobs or grad school and spend time on applications, etc.
+- One day for relaxing–stay on campus and rest, do laundry, communicate with friends and family, research jobs or grad school and spend time on applications, etc.

-• One day for adventuring–make plans with other staff who share the same day-off, join a guided hike with guests, or go on a solo outing.
+- One day for adventuring–make plans with other staff who share the same day-off, join a guided hike with guests, or go on a solo outing.

 Some staff are highly motivated to maximize their time in the park, and they squeeze as many hikes and backpacking trips as they possibly can into the season.
 At the other end of the spectrum, some staff are less outdoorsy and choose to fill both their days off with hobbies like writing, knitting, quilting, or making art.